civichackingagency/scangov/README.md

 [.gov metadata](https://dotgov-metadata.civichackingagency.org) is a [Civic Hacking Agency](https://dotgov-metadata.civichacking.org) project to spread awareness about the importance of metadata in government websites.

+## Scoring

+Scores are based on metatags we deem important.

+## Grading

+Grading is based on metatags we deem necessary.

 ## Metadata guide

+Complete list of metadata tags with descriptions for each:

 ```html
 <meta charset="UTF-8">